Cunibon/vs_node_view/README.md

 <p>
   <img src="https://firebon.de:8081/VSDemo/VSDemo.png"
-    alt="An example of a node tree created with the package" height="400"/>
+    alt="An example of a node tree created with the package"/>
 </p>

 ## Features